omsf/OMSF/content/about/mission.md

 ## How it works
 {{% /h2 %}}

-The OMSF is a nonprofit organization currently seeking 501(c)(3) tax exempt status.
+The OMSF is a nonprofit organization holding 501(c)(3) tax exempt status.
 The organization pursues its mission by focusing on two key areas:

 ![image alt text](/images/OMF-img2.jpg)